Saudi Founding Day: All you need to know about the public holiday

 Celebrating the rich history and heritage of the first establishment of Saudi Arabia…

-February 22 marks Saudi Founding Day, a new annual holiday established last year (2022) to honour the Kingdom’s foundation and celebrate the rich history and heritage of the first establishment of Saudi Arabia.
+February 22 marks Saudi Founding Day, a new annual holiday established in 2022 to honour the Kingdom’s foundation and celebrate the rich history and heritage of the first establishment of Saudi Arabia.

 Here’s all you need to know about Saudi Founding Day.

 The decision to commemorate Saudi Founding Day on February 22 dates back three centuries, during the leadership of Imam Muhammad bin Saud when he founded the first Saudi state in 1727 and established a political entity that achieved unity, stability, and prosperity.
 On that day, Diriyah became the capital of the first Saudi State.

 Ancestors of the Saudi royal family first settled alongside Wadi Hanifah in the 15th century, founding the city of Diriyah in 1446.

 But it was the determination of Imam Muhammad bin Saud in 1727 to oversee the expansion of Diriyah from a city-state to a nation-state, conquering territories in central Arabia and uniting them under his family’s rule.

 Seven years following the end of the first Saudi State, Imam Turki Bin Abdullah Bin Muhammad Bin Saud succeeded in 1824 in restoring it, establishing the second Saudi State, which lasted until 1891.

 Ten years later, King Abdulaziz bin Abdulrahman Al Faisal Al Saud succeeded in 1902 in establishing the third Saudi state by uniting it under the Kingdom of Saudi Arabia.